 AI-Powered Analytics Will Predict Health Events and Lower Costs

 Workplace wellness is a multi-billion-dollar industry and the Internet is flooded with articles hyping the latest must-have trends to corporate teams.
 From in-house chefs to company-wide meditation retreats, many of these “trends” are akin to putting a Band-Aid on a broken arm: they make a nice social media moment on Instagram but do little to actually lower costs for a company’s at-risk population.
-This is changing in 2019.
+This is changing.

 This year, smart analytics and intelligent personalization are allowing health management programs to move beyond basic initiatives to predict and address at-risk populations before major health issues occur, delivering cost-saving preventive care.

 These are the five trends that matter for corporate wellness this year:

 1. AI-powered analytics forecast future behavior and identify intervention opportunities.

 “Prevention” has long been a hot healthcare buzzword yet many of today’s corporate wellness offerings continue to be built off historical data– keeping programming offerings squarely in the rearview mirror.
 Artificial Intelligence (AI) powered analytics are changing this.
 Drawing on biometric screening data, health risk assessments and pharmacy claims, data scientists are developing sophisticated algorithms.
 These algorithms can predict with 95 percent accuracy if someone will experience a major health event that will land them in the Emergency Room within the next 12 months.